haziqmalikssh/Arduino-Projects/01 Basic/Project 05 Tilt Switch Orientation Detection/README.md

-# Arduino Active Buzzer Project
+# Arduino Tilt Switch Project

 ## Description
-A simple Arduino project that uses an active buzzer to generate sound.
+A simple Arduino project that demonstrates the use of a tilt switch.

 ## Hardware Requirements
 - Arduino Uno (or compatible board)
-- Breadboard
 - Jumper wires
-- Active buzzer module
+-tilt switch module

 ## Software Setup
 1. Install the [Arduino IDE](https://www.arduino.cc/en/software).
 2. Select your board and port in Tools > Board and Tools > Port.